-We offer a wide network of dentists across the country with great savings on both general and specialist dentists.
+At our office, we offer a wide network of dentists across the country with great savings on both general and specialist dentists.
 Whether you need a simple routine cleaning or dental implants, a 1Dental savings plan can help you ensure you get the care you need, when you need it.
 So what does a prosthodontist do?
 This is a brief guide to what prosthodontists do as specialists who restore and replace missing teeth.
 Prosthodontists are officially recognized for practicing the specialty of prosthodontics (prosthetic dentistry).

-Prosthodontists have advanced training in the field of aesthetic restoration and tooth replacement.
-You may also be referred to a prosthodontist if you have missing teeth and need to replace them or if you have jaw problems and can't bite properly.
-A prosthodontist is dedicated to the highest standards of care, technology and service to replace your teeth and restore your beautiful, healthy smile.
-According to the American College of Prosthodontists (ACP), prosthodontists specialize in restoring and replacing missing teeth and oral structures with natural, functional replacements.
+They have advanced training in the field of aesthetic restoration and tooth replacement.
+You may be referred to a prosthodontist if you have missing teeth and need to replace them or if you have jaw problems and can't bite properly.
+Prosthodontists specialize in restoring and replacing missing teeth with artificial devices.
+According to the American College of Prosthodontists (ACP), they specialize in restoring and replacing missing teeth and oral structures with natural, functional replacements.

+A prosthodontist is dedicated to the highest standards of care, technology, and service to replace your teeth and restore your beautiful, healthy smile.
 Prosthodontists are often associated with or referred by other dental fields, such as periodontists, oral surgeons, endodontists, orthodontists, pediatric dentists, and also by general dentists to determine the best treatment for the patient.
 A prosthodontist has extensive training in various restorative procedures, such as bonding, bridges, complete oral reconstruction, bone grafting, and more.
 Another analogy is a “quarterback” in which prosthodontists manage treatment and often work as a “team” with other dentists.